 This programme is ideal for aspiring medical students looking to improve their CV and deepen their understanding of medicine.

-As you spend time shadowing doctors, you'll witness the entire process during morning patient rounds, from diagnosis and treatment to aftercare.
+As they spend time shadowing doctors, they'll witness the entire process during morning patient rounds, from diagnosis and treatment to aftercare.
 This is a great time to see real-life situations and problem-solving, taking notes as doctors ask patients carefully considered questions and adjust treatment accordingly.

 Volunteers will join local medical students to see what it will be like once they start studying.
-All of these experiences will help you not only become more prepared for a future in medicine but also give you the chance to see if it's the right career for you!
+All of these experiences will help them not only become more prepared for a future in medicine but also give them the chance to see if it's the right career for them!

 Teacher Checklist